bryanthowell-tableau/tableau_tools/README.md

 # tableau_tools README
 ------

-tableau_tools was written by Bryant Howell (bhowell@tableau.com) and is documented mainly at tableauandbehold.com.
-The main repository for tableau_tools is https://github.com/bryantbhowell/tableau_tools/ .
+tableau_tools was originally written by Bryant Howell and is documented mainly at tableauandbehold.com and within this README and the examples.
+The main repository for tableau_tools is https://github.com/bryanthowell-tableau/tableau_tools/ .
 It is owned by Tableau Software but is not an officially supported library.
-If you have questions or issues with the library, please use the GitHub site or e-mail Bryant Howell directly.
+If you have questions or issues with the library, please make an issue on the GitHub site.
 Tableau Support will not answer questions regarding the code.

 tableau_tools is intended to be a simple-to-use library to handle all Tableau Server needs.
 The tableau_rest_api sub-package is a complete implementation of the Tableau Server REST API (https://onlinehelp.tableau.com/current/api/rest_api/en-us/help.htm#REST/rest_api.htm ).
 The tableau_documents sub-package works directly with Tableau files to do manipulations necessary for making programmatic changes.
 There is an examples folder filled with scripts that do the most common Tableau Server administrative challenges.